 If your clinic focuses on pain management, how about running a ‘Feeling Blue?’ campaign to highlight resources for men dealing with chronic pain and associated depression and anxiety?
 A key part of supporting men’s health is helping men to feel more comfortable talking about their health issues and their fears and worries.
 Men often downplay their need for support and are burdened with overwhelming societal expectations to be strong and silent.
 No wonder most men find it hard to ask for help.

-Let’s change that this June by giving boys the freedom to experience and acknowledge their emotions, and to develop tools that will serve them well as they get older.
+Let’s change that this June by giving boys the freedom to experience and acknowledge their emotions, improve patient care through technology and develop tools that will serve them well as they get older.
 We can all work a little harder to help men develop the tools they need to build a strong support network with their male peers, especially those living with similar health problems.
 One great way to do this is to facilitate an informal discussion group for your clients, in person or online.
 And, if your local newspaper or magazine is open to it, ask to contribute an article this month to explain a health issue predominantly affecting men and/or detailing what you and your staff do every day to support men’s health.

 The CoachCare technology platform powers health clinics across a number of specialties, including weight loss, pain management and chiropractic care.
 A custom-branded mobile app, coach dashboard and connected devices combine in one integrated platform to improve patient care and increase clinic revenues.
 Contact us to learn more.